Skip to content

 exit 0

-Set execute permisssion
+Set execute permission

 chmod +x /usr/bin/poolstart.sh